 After some months of brewing, Seiber decided to have a formal naming of Brewery Gulch and invited people to free samples of his beer.
 Many took advantage of the offer, and by the time the night was over, someone tried to rob Seiber’s business, and at least one person, a rough and tough woman named Black Jack who had crashed the party, was shot and killed.

-The first dance hall is said to have been opened by John Heath (also spelled Heith).
+The first dance hall is said to have been opened by John Heath.
 Its opening just happened to coincide with his gangs’ robbery of the Castenada and Goldwater Store, resulting in the infamous Bisbee Massacre.
 Heath would later be hung from a telegraph pole in Tombstone by Bisbee vigilantes who claimed they wanted to correct a judge’s “sentencing error” of life imprisonment.
 The rest of his gang were “legally” hung, and all of them are buried in Tombstone’s Boot Hill.

 Things got better for Bisbee and the Gulch as the population grew from 400 to thousands.
-Brewery Gulch became famous (or notorious some would say) as the number of saloons multiplied, at one time numbering 47.
-The Gulch was considered by some to be the “Hottest spot between El Paso and San Francisco“.
+Brewery Gulch became famous (or notorious, some would say) as the number of saloons multiplied, at one time numbering 47.
+Some considered the Gulch to be the “Hottest spot between El Paso and San Francisco.”
 Barnett says the girls of the Gulch remain as legends of the old camp.
 Women like Crazy Horse Jill, who was called wildly immoral.
 Red Jean, known for her auburn hair, was beautiful and strong and could fight just about anyone and win, regardless of size.
-There was also Doc Holliday’s mistress, Kate Elder, and the previously mentioned Black Jack, who would dress like a man and was suspected of stagecoach robbery.
+There was also Doc Holliday’s mistress, Kate Elder, and the previously mentioned Black Jack, who would dress like a man and was suspected of a stagecoach robbery.
 Ma Reilley ran a dance hall with her husband and was considered respectable as any other woman in town.
 The wildest dance hall in the Gulch was run by Anita Romero, who was so beautiful men were killed over her.
 Little Irish Mag, credited with being the first dance hall girl in Bisbee, had a mining claim named after her.
 And Clara Allen, who operated a brothel and owned the Club Forty-One, is said to have stayed longer than any of the other girls.

 Brewery Gulch in Bisbee managed to survive many economic changes, including the railroad, which was brought into town in 1889.
 That meant cheaper beer could be transported in from other breweries, forcing the last of the local breweries to close.
 However, the Gulch saloons would continue to thrive until 1914, when Arizona became a dry state, enacting Prohibition long before the rest of the country.